Evalve3/saiter/README.md

 # saiter
 Site search
 This program finds all working sites on the Internet, up to a certain link length.
+Default is .com html sites only, but this can be changed